Nomuron/TAU/laboratorium7/README.md

 3000 requests in 40 seconds
 ![plot](./result_images/3000,40.png)
 <br>
-We can observe increase in average latency.
+We can observe increase in maximum latency.
 It almost doubled, but still is only 24ms so we don't see it as an issue.

 <br>